nanxiaobei/resso/README.md

 const store = resso({ count: 0, inc: () => store.count++ });

+function App() {
+  // store data are injected by useState, so please ensure to destructure first,
-const { count, inc } = store; // top level in a component
+  // top level in a component (Hooks rules), then use, or may get React warning const { count, inc } = store;
+}
 ```

-Store data are injected by useState, so please ensure to **destructure first, at the top level of a component** (Hooks rules), then use, or you may get React warning.

 ## Re-render